lazarevtill/Servo-Cam/README.md

 ./main.py
 ```

 Access the web interface at: `http://<raspberry-pi-ip>:5000`.
-If you used `./install.sh --start`, the service is already running—check with `curl http://<raspberry-pi-ip>:5000/healthz` and tail background logs via `tail -f logs/servo_cam.log`.
+If you used `./install.sh --systemd --start`, the service is already running—check with `curl http://<raspberry-pi-ip>:5000/healthz` and tail background logs via `tail -f logs/servo_cam.log`.

 ### Home Assistant Auto-Discovery

-With the integration installed in Home Assistant, simply keep `python3 main.py` (or the systemd service/add-on) running.
+With the integration installed in Home Assistant, simply keep `python3 main.py`, the systemd service, or the add-on running.
 The application advertises itself over Zeroconf (`_servo-cam._tcp.local.`), which triggers Home Assistant's **"New device discovered"** notification in **Settings → Devices & Services**.
 Review the detected host/port, click **Configure**, and the device is added instantly—no manual YAML required.
-If your network blocks Zeroconf/mDNS broadcasts, click **+ Add Integration**, search for **Servo Security Camera**, and provide the Raspberry Pi host/IP and port (default `5000`).
+If your network blocks Zeroconf/mDNS broadcasts, click **+ Add Integration**, search for **Servo Security Camera**, and provide the Raspberry Pi host/IP (default `servo-cam.local` or its IP) and port (`5000`).

 ### Systemd Service (Auto-start)